 UCOM is a Marie Skłodowska-Curie Innovative Training Network; a joint research training and doctoral programme, funded by the EU and implemented by a partnership of high profile universities, research institutions, and non-academic organisations that are located in 8 different countries.

 UCOM is the acronym of the project “Ultrasound Cavitation in sOft Materials”.
-It starts on 1st October 2018 and ends on 30th September 2022.
+It started on 1st October 2018 and it ends on 30th September 2022.
 The UCOM network is international (includes beneficiaries and partners from the EU, Switzerland, US, Japan and China), interdisciplinary (mechanical, physics, medical and biomedical technology fields), intersectoral (includes academic and non-academic institutions) and innovative (addresses topics not studied before).